tetsufmbio/taxontree/README.md

 ## 3. Command-line version

-We provide TaxOnTree source code so you can run it in a local machine.
-Here we describe its installation steps.
+TaxOnTree source code can be dowloaded in TaxOnTree SourceForge page.
+Here we describe how to install it in a local machine.

 ### 3.1.
 Prerequisites: